European countries struggle to make most of Pfizer COVID-19 vaccine doses

 The U.S. Food and Drug Administration quickly updated its doses per vial guidance, with the European Medicine Agency following suit on Jan.
 8.

-Asked for comment, BioNTech said its 2 billion dose target was based on six doses per vial in those regions and countries where the practice is allowed by the regulator.
+BioNTech has said its 2 billion dose target was in part supported by an updated 6-dose label on the product.

 FIVE OR SIX?